sparse matrix algorithms and software

 libdogleg: general purpose sparse optimizer to solve data fitting problems

 iSAM: incremental Smoothing and Mapping for the SLAM (robotics) problem

 GTSAM: the SLAM problem for autonomous flying vehicles

 DOLFIN: automated finite element computing

-the university of florida sparse matrix collection
+the SUITEsparse matrix collection

 I also collect matrices from real applications (like those above) and make them available as benchmarks to researchers in sparse matrix algorithms and graph / network algorithms.
 They are incredibly useful because randomly generated matrices tend not to capture the structure of matrices that arise in practice.
 If you develop a method and test it with random problems, it will likely behave very differently when used in practice, on real problems.

 Although I’m now at Texas A&M, the matrices are currently still hosted at the University of Florida, where I maintain a courtesy appointment.
 It will soon be migrating to https://sparse.tamu.edu.

 To maintain this collection, I collaborate with Yifan Hu at Yahoo! labs, who develops visualization techniques.
 These matrices are not only scientifically useful, they are beautiful as well.
 Below is a small sample (click here for the full collection).

 SIAM plenary talk at the 2006 SIAM Annual Meeting.
 This talk gives an accessible introduction to my research, and serves as an overview of my graduate-level course on sparse matrix algorithms.